310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 …But if Morisawa-senpai was here, I bet he’d solve all our problems perfectly, no matter what they may be.
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori sigh %}
 Uh, nobody mentioned that guy, though…?
 Besides, what’s dead is dead; we have to overcome our hardships on our own now.
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu surprised %}
 Hold on a moment!
 He’s not actually dead, y’know…!?
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori sigh %}
 As a Ryuseitai member, he is… He’s been doing way more work outside of the unit than I have…
 {% endbubble %}

 {% bubble Shinobu %}
-You make a good point there, it does feel as though he’s left Ryuseitai in our hands… And he was very sudden and curt about it — Honestly, this was hardly what I expected to happen.
+You make a good point there, it does feel as though he’s left Ryuseitai in our hands… And he was very sudden and curt about it—Honestly, this was hardly what I expected to happen.

 For example, I can understand Shinkai-dono’s situation, as he has yet to finish dealing with the issue concerning his household, but…

 I always thought that Morisawa-dono would work hard as a passionate hero until his dying breath.
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori hmph %}
 <em>Hmph</em>… All his “I love you”’s weren’t true after all; he’s all talk and no action…
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora awkward %}
 No way, I’m sure there’s *way* more to it than that.

 While I didn’t think of him as that type of person back when he was still in school, he’s actually the sort of cunning guy who's always thinking ahead.